-Secondary breast cancer: Audit for NI patients welcomed
+Breast cancer: Audit of patients in Northern Ireland to take place

 Improving life chances

-Julie Ann Lillis, one of a group of women who have campaigned for an audit to be carried out, welcomed the development.
+Julie Ann Lillis, one of a group of women who have campaigned for an audit to be carried out, said it was "ground-breaking" and could lead to real change for those with secondary cancer.

-"The Cancer Focus NI funding of a secondary breast cancer audit is truly ground-breaking and should lead to real, tangible changes so that we have the same life chances as patients living in other parts of the UK," she said.

-"For people in our situation this can mean the difference in experiencing another milestone in our lives and precious extra time with our loved ones."
+"For people in our situation this can mean the difference in experiencing another milestone in our lives and precious extra time with our loved ones," said Julie Ann.

+"Information is key - if you don't have the information there is no way you can improve outcomes or any sort of life chances."

+Ms Lillis added: "It's something I have been campaigning for for a long time and I am just overwhelmed that it's actually happening.

+"It shows you can make a change if you try, it probably won't help me but hopefully it will help people in the future."

-The fresh information was urgently needed to improve the lives of local women, said Cancer Focus NI chief executive Richard Spratt.
+New information was urgently needed to improve the lives of women in Northern Ireland, said Cancer Focus NI chief executive Richard Spratt.

 "Without this information and the necessary resources, patients in Northern Ireland are losing out on the opportunity to have their lives extended for as long as possible," he said.